 If we want to survive, we have no other choice.
 We'd like to see Australia become a world leader in waste free economies.

 Students of Engadine High School parade their prize winning trashion for the Mash It Up 2018 competition: Dumpster Wedding For A Wasted World

 What We Do

 - TEC is the convenor of the Boomerang Alliance of almost 50 groups around Australia campaigning to end plastic pollution.

-- TEC has created successful campaigns to instigate new recycling business models.
-We have forced industry to take responsibility for product stewardship.
+- Our campaigns to instigate new recycling business models have forced industry to take responsibility for product stewardship.
 And we have worked hard to minimise waste to landfill.

 - Before the War On Waste we made Waste Not, TEC's Award Winning short documentary film about the beauty of recycling and the future of our planet.
 It has been translated into 4 languages and screened in over 30 countries.
 The film and curriculum matched study resources have been used all over Australia by corporations, schools, universities and TAFE's.
 Watch the Waste Not Trailer

 - Mash It Up! the sequel educational documentary project to Waste Not, is inspiring high school students and teachers to create multi-media awareness campaigns by entering our Mash It Up!
 Trashion Couture competition.
 It's fun and it's changing staff and student culture in playgrounds and classrooms.
 For more info here.